 The Waiting Period

 Once the deadline has passed, our graduate programs staff will make an effort to let you know if your application is complete or missing any materials.
-After March 15 (fall admission) or November 1 (spring admission), if you wish, you may inquire the status of your application within the Admissions Application Portal.
+If you wish, you may inquire the status of your application within the Admissions Application Portal.